Alex Lane is a senior manager at Accenture, where he has worked for the last 10 years. He is married with two daughters. Here’s Alex’s story:

 Within the space of a couple of months, my self-esteem plummeted.
 I lost more than a stone in weight, and was constantly exhausted as I couldn’t stop thinking which prevented me from sleeping.
 At work, I was often on the verge of tears and, even though I had good relationships with my teams and even considered some people to be friends, I steadily withdrew from contact.

 One evening when I was out playing football I became overwhelmed with feelings of hopelessness.
 I turned round and went straight back home where I confided in my wife that I couldn’t cope anymore and desperately needed help.

 I knew I needed to take action and, with my family’s support I was able to take the right steps to get the help I needed.
-I called Accenture’s BUPA Healthy Minds helpline and took up the course of counselling offered.
+I called Accenture’s Employee assistance programme helpline and took up the course of counselling offered.
 I talked to my doctor and we agreed a course of medication, and perhaps most importantly I started talking to people I trusted and educating myself about what I was dealing with.

 My life is very different now.
 I have learned how to manage my thoughts and emotions by putting into practice the tools and techniques that work for me.
 I have clear boundaries for my work and personal life.
 I still do a monthly check-in with my counsellor and plan to continue that for my own mental fitness.

 When I returned to work, I decided to speak out about my experience.
 I was struck by the support I received and the number of people who came forward and told me how mental health issues have impacted their lives or those of their family and friends.

 My experience has made me want to help others and I am now a very active member of and trainer for Accenture’s Mental Health Allies community, encouraging people to speak up and take action.
 I find it really rewarding and I’m proud to be helping to drive the conversation around mental health at Accenture.